dmarticus/dmarticus.github.io/_posts/2025-11-24-widening-the-bottleneck.md

 > … Being intentional about what you want to learn is a daily practice.
 > … This is an adaptationist mindset.

 That last line stuck with me.
 The more the tools help me reach the real work, the more I need to pay attention to how I arrive there.
 The moment I let them shortcut the reasoning itself, the learning curve flattens.
 Drift is quiet until it is not, and once it starts, it is hard to undo.
-The bills are always due.

-## Paying the bills
+## What responsible use looks like for me

 All of this raised a practical question for me: if the road to the bottlenecks is smoother, how do I make sure I am still doing the part of the work that actually builds skill?
 That is where I started drawing a line for myself.
 I use LLMs to accelerate navigation, mapping, summarization, risk-surfacing, tracing, onboarding, interpreting test failures, and spotting suspicious patterns.
 In other words, anything that helps me figure out where to look and what deserves attention.
 I avoid using them to speed up correctness, design, invariants, architecture, root-cause debugging, or tradeoff decisions.
 Those parts only improve through repetition and deliberate attention.
 I am not chasing purity here; I just do not want to weaken the muscles that matter.
 If a tool helps shrink the search space, I am happy to use it.
 If it tempts me to ignore the search space entirely, that is where I step back.